frostbyte73/minesweeper/README.md

 # minesweeper
 A bot which plays minesweeper
 Minesweeper.exe must be in the source folder
+Note: this was built for speed, not win rate